albar965/littlenavmap-manual/en/OPTIONS.md

 ### Map {#map}

 Has map related customization options.
-Allows to set the click sensitvity, zoom distances and more.
+Allows to set the click sensitivity, zoom distances and more.

 ### Map Display {#map-display}